Sequences and Deadlines for the B.S. in Nursing Transfer Program

 Students complete the required 49 units of prerequisite coursework and then begin nursing specific coursework either in the fall, spring, or summer semester and continue in sequence for three consecutive semesters per year.

-BSN Upper-Division Transfer Program Application Deadlines
+B.S. in Nursing Transfer Program Application Deadlines

 October 1 (spring semester)

 February 1 (summer semester)

 The university and program admission requirements below must be met before an application is considered complete.

 - $45 nonrefundable application fee